Algorithmic learning in a random world

 For other research on conformal prediction and testing, see the on-line prediction wiki.
 See also the events page maintained by Khuong Nguyen; for a list of events related to conformal prediction that happened before December 2022 (the publication of the second edition), click here.

 This page is maintained by Vladimir Vovk.
-Last modified on 13 February 2024
+Last modified on 2 November 2024